 Jareth, one of the coolest dogs I've ever met, joined us for a trip to the Hot Springs

 After spending a few days in the desert, I decided to head north for Telluride.
 Everyone I've met on this road trip has given glowing reviews of Telluride, so I was excited to finally get there.
 On my drive up through the mountains, I witnessed the most amazing view.
-It was just like all the amazing landscape photos I've been looking at for the past few years, except now it was real and right in front of me.
+It was just like all the amazing landscape photos I've been looking at for the past few years, except now it was real and right in front of me!
 Thankfully there was a pull-off and I was able to setup my camera gear.
 I watched as the rain clouds poured over the mountain range and the setting sun cast blazing orange light onto the scene.
 Lightning started flashing overhead and I noticed over 100 elk come flooding out into the field below.

 The next morning I arrived in Telluride for sunrise.
 As I was driving into town, a massive waterfall caught my attention.
-Perched at the top of the cliff was what looked like a mansion.
+Perched at the top of the cliff was a mansion.
 In fact, it was an old powerplant.
 I spent the morning climbing up to the Bridal Veil falls.
 It felt so surreal, almost like I was in the videogame: "The Vanishing of Ethan Carter".

 Still feeling energetic, I kept on climbing up the mountain pass.
 After a few hours I reached Ingram Basin, which provided a wonderful view of Telluride.
 The mountain pass is incredibly rugged and only a jeep with a good driver can hope to make it down in one piece.
 I was glad to be on my own two feet.